saltycoder417/pwn.college-srikar/README.md

 # pwn.college-srikar
-Repository mainly made for cryptonite JPT-1
+Repository mainly made for cryptonite JPT-1, by srikar